A new look at unitarity in quantization commutes with reduction for toric manifolds: Introduction and main results

 A particularly nice class of K\"ahler manifolds to study with these methods is the class of toric K\"ahler manifolds $(M, \omega,J)$, with Hamiltonian $T^{n}$ action and the corresponding moment map $\mu:M \twoheadrightarrow P$.
 Here, the Mabuchi rays generated by a convex function of the moment map and starting at any initial toric K\"ahler polarization give, at infinite geodesic time, the toric real polarization.

+By lifting the geodesics to the quantum bundle we get coherent state transforms which relate the spaces of holomorphic sections along the geodesic family and show the convergence of the monomial sections to the distributional sections of the prequantum line bundle which generate the Hilbert space of quantum states for the real toric polarization.

+This convergence has been established for $L^1$ normalized sections in \cite{BFMN} and in \cite{KMN1} it was shown for $L^2$ normalized sections if one includes the half-form correction.
+In \cite{KMN4}, the convergence of half-form corrected holomorphic sections is described in terms of a generalized coherent state transform.
+In \cite{LW1,LW2,LW3}, the study of Mabuchi geodesic families was generalized from the toric case to the case of manifolds with an Hamiltonian torus action.
+There are many previous works on closely related problems (see e.g. \cite{An2,BFHMN,BHKMN,CLL,FMMN1,GS1,GS3,Hal,HK2,JW,LY1,MNP,MNR}).

-In the present paper, we include the half-form correction for toric mixed polarizations $\mathcal{P}_{\infty}$, where the Mabuchi rays are obtained by Hamiltonian flow in imaginary time generated by functions $H$ on the moment polytope that are convex only along $\mathrm{Im}\mu_p$, where $\mu_{p}: M\twoheadrightarrow \Delta$ denotes the moment map of a subtorus $T^{p}$ action.
+In the present paper, we include the half-form correction for toric mixed polarizations $\mathcal{P}_{\infty}$, attained at infinite geodesic time along Mabuchi rays which, starting at an initial toric K\"ahler structure defined by a symplectic potential $g$, are obtained by Hamiltonian flow in imaginary time generated by functions $H$ on the moment polytope that are convex only along $\mathrm{Im}\mu_p$, where $\mu_{p}: M\twoheadrightarrow \Delta$ denotes the moment map of a subtorus $T^{p}$ action.
 We first provide a local description of $\mathcal{P}_{\infty}$.
 Secondly, we identify a basis for quantum space $\mathcal{H}_{\mathcal{P}_\infty}$ associated to half-form corrected $\mathcal{P}_{\infty}$ that is labelled by the integer points of the moment polytope $P$.
-Third, using the generalized coherent state transform (gCST), we construct an isomorphism between the quantum spaces for the half-form corrected K\"ahler polarization and mixed polarization.
+Thirdly, using the generalized coherent state transform (gCST), we construct an isomorphism between the quantum spaces for the half-form corrected K\"ahler polarization and for the mixed polarization.

+As described in Section \ref{newsubsec}, the quantization commutes with reduction correspondence is a very natural property of the quantization in the mixed polarization $\mathcal{P}_\infty$, since its coisotropic reductions occur at fixed values of the components of $\mu_p$ and since these global functions, being $\mathcal{P}_\infty$-polarized, act simply by multiplication operators on $\mathcal{H}_{\mathcal{P}_\infty}.$ The general properties of $\mathcal{P}_\infty$, namely having real directions corresponding to the components of $\mu_p$ and complex directions corresponding to the K\"ahler reductions of $\mathcal{P}_0$, also indicate as a natural consequence that the quantization commutes with reduction correspondence, for each level set of $\mu_p$, should be unitary up to constant.
+As we will show, in our case, in fact, unitarity is obtained globally, for all (quantizable) levels of $\mu_p$ at once.